Windmill (b-boy move)

-The Windmill (or briefly Mill) is a popular b-boying move.
-The breaker rolls his torso continuously in a circular path on the floor, across the upper chest/shoulders/back, while twirling his legs in a V-shape through the air.
+The Windmill (or briefly Mill) is a popular breakdancing move.
+The breaker rolls their torso continuously in a circular path on the floor, across the upper chest/shoulders/back, while twirling their legs in a V-shape through the air.

 Origin

-The discovery of this move is credited to Crazy Legs of the Rock Steady Crew from Bronx, NY.
+The discovery of this move is credited to Ken Swift of the Rock Steady Crew from Bronx, NY.
 It was accidentally created when he overshot his chair freeze into a continuous back spin.
 From then on, it became a widely popular move.
 The move was inspired by a Kung Fu kick from the ground, drawing inspiration from kung fu films (notably Bruce Lee films).